-“You should consume whole foods and reduce processed foods whenever possible,” says Diana Bearden, clinical nutrition supervisor at MD Anderson.
+“You should consume whole foods and reduce processed foods whenever possible,” says Levy.
 “For example, a fresh peach is a whole food, but a canned peach in syrup is a processed food with added sugar.”

-While tracking added sugar can be tricky – manufacturers don’t list it by teaspoons on their labels – taking the time to do it is a healthy choice.
+Tracking added sugar can be tricky, because manufacturers don’t list it by teaspoons on their labels.
+But taking the time to do it is a healthy choice.

-- Shop on the perimeter of store.
+- Shop on the perimeter of the store.
 Whole foods like fresh fruits and vegetables are on the outer edges of the supermarket and provide more nutrients than processed foods.
-You also can study your receipt after you check out.
-Highlighting the processed foods will help you identify your vulnerabilities.

 - Check labels.
 If sugar is one of the top three ingredients, think about making a better choice.
 Keep in mind that sweeteners come in a variety of names.
 Be on the lookout for names ending in -ose on the nutrition label (fructose, lactose, sucrose).

 - Slowly taper the amount of sugar.
 Look for the food products you eat that have the highest sugar content and replace them with something healthier.
-For example, try a baked apple with some cinnamon instead of cake or pie for desert.
+For example, try a baked apple with some cinnamon instead of cake or pie for dessert.
 Also, try to put one less packet of sugar in your coffee or tea, and keep decreasing the amount of sugar over time.